Anthony Albanese: Foreign affairs

-In February 2023, Albanese hosted his New Zealand counterpart Chris Hipkins, who undertook his first state visit.
+In February 2023, Albanese hosted his New Zealand counterpart Chris Hipkins, who undertook his first official visit.
 While the two leaders reaffirmed Australian-New Zealand bilateral relations, they also discussed the controversial Section 501 deportation policy.
 Albanese confirmed that his government would amend the deportation policy to take into account individuals' connections to Australia and the length of time they had lived in the country.